MicrosoftDocs/dynamics365smb-docs/business-central/bi.md

 ---
-title: Business Intelligence| Microsoft Docs
+title: Business Intelligence
-description: Capture and analyze business data, such as sales figures, purchases, operational expenses, employee salaries, and budgets, that can be valuable information for business intelligence or for decision making.
+description: Business Central contains a number of features that help you gather, analyze, and share valuable company data for business intelligence and decision making.
 services: project-madeira
 documentationcenter: ''
 author: SorenGP